 marker at abelard.org

 The bridges across the autoroute are labelled with seemingly cryptic codes - N89, D27, C8.
 The labels are further colour-coded: N - red, D - yellow, C - white.
 But, with the aid of your road atlas, this code is soon deciphered - the labels helpfully mark the name of the road that is going over that bridge.
-Now, for the navigator it is no longer of keeping a running count of bridges passed since the last exit or aire, in order to tell the driver or restless passengers how far or how long before we reach the next stopping point.
+Now, for the navigator it is no longer a matter of keeping a running count of bridges passed since the last exit or aire, in order to tell the driver or restless passengers how far or how long before we reach the next stopping point.

 an environmental motorway